How to Schedule Automatic Backups in Windows 11 (4 Ways)

 Perform Windows 11 auto backup with built-in tools

 In Windows 11, there are three built-in backup tools you can use to schedule automatic backups.
 I’ll show you one by one.
+An advanced backup tool is offered as well.

 Method 1: Backup files to OneDrive automatically